 2. identify inaccurate information early

-Credit reports contain much more than just your credit score – it also reports on whether you have ever been sued, where you live, how you pay bills and the amount of debt you have.
+Credit reports contain much more than just your credit score – it also reports on whether you have ever been sued, where you live, how you pay bills, and the amount of debt you have.
 If any of this information is outdated or misreported, it could have a negative impact on your credit score.
-Identifying and fixing these inaccuracies can help you qualify for better loans and interest rates for when you need them.
-Here’s some of the most common credit report errors to look for.
+Identifying and fixing these inaccuracies can help you qualify for better loans and interest rates when you need them.
+Here are some of the most common credit report errors to look for.

 someone else’s information